kode-git/DrawRTC-distributed-game/README.md

 <p align="center">
   <img style="width: 899px" src="background.png">
   <i>
     Annoying to play with the IA?
 Try the game with your friends and get the highest score!
-Good luck and have fun! &copy; Idea from Google
+Good luck and have fun!<br> &copy; Idea from Google
   </i>
 </p>